About this website and me

 and editor of the SEALG Newsletter since 2008.

-I am a member of SEALG (Southeast Asia Library Group), ASEASUK (Association of Southeast Asian Studies
+I am a member of SEALG (Southeast Asia Library Group), ASEAS (Association of Southeast Asian Studies, and EUROSEAS

 Jana Igunma M.A., M.A.
 (LIS)